iron-software/IronBarcode-Examples/get-started/docker-linux/README.md

 COPY --from=publish /app/publish .
 ENTRYPOINT ["dotnet", "Example.dll"]
 ```
-This Docker configuration provides a streamlined process for setting up a .NET 7 environment on Debian 11, ensuring your applications are ready to deploy with efficiency and stability.
+This Docker configuration provides a simplified process for setting up a .NET 7 environment on Debian 11, ensuring your applications are ready to deploy with efficiency and stability.

 ```dockerfile
 # Establish the base runtime environment using Debian 11 and ASP.NET Core Runtime